The Angel Oak Park is temporarily closed on Wednesdays.

 About Angel Oak

-The Angel Oak receives approximately 40,000 visitors each year.
+The Angel Oak receives approximately 400,000 visitors each year.
 The tree is 65 feet high with a circumference of 25.5 feet, shading an area of 17,000 square feet.
-The public is allowed access seven days a week except for holidays.
+The public is allowed access six days a week.
+The park is closed Wednesdays and holidays.
 Admission to the general public is free but donations are gladly accepted to help in the preservation of the tree for future generations to enjoy.
 The gift shop provides information and retail merchandise including Lowcountry specialty items, such as memorabilia and keepsakes.

 Permits are required for weddings, wedding or engagement photoshoots and other special events.
 Contact the City of Charleston's Recreation Department for information on the permitting process as well as available dates and times 843-724-7327.